-The company’s investment products (ETFs), are available through competitors, including Wealthfront and Vanguard.
+If you're leaning towards a robo-advisor and considering Betterment, be aware that the company’s investment products (ETFs), are also available through competitors, including Wealthfront and Vanguard.
 In fact, Betterment and Wealthfront put investors’ money into Vanguard ETFs.
 If you really wanted to save on fees you could skip the middle man and invest directly with Vanguard.

 On the other hand, Betterment’s automated Tax Loss Harvesting+™ and rebalancing take a lot of the work out of investing for you, so you may decide that these added services are with paying more in fees.
 In short, if you want low fees but you don’t want to do the DIY investing needed to get the absolute lowest fees, this could be a good choice for you.

 This robo-advisor is also a good choice for someone who tends to dread logging on to clunky websites to deal with financial admin.
 Why?
 The user interface is clean and clear.